Carpet Care Guide for Busy Families with Kids & Pets

 The Golden Rules of Stain Removal

-- Work outside in — Prevents spreading the stain
+- Work from outside in to prevent spreading the stain wider.

-- Test first — Always test cleaners in a hidden spot
+- Always test cleaners in a hidden spot first.

-- Don't over-wet — Too much moisture can cause mold and backing damage
+- Don't over-wet the carpet.
+Too much moisture can cause mold and backing damage.

 | Stain Type | First Step | Cleaning Solution | Technique |